radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 ### 🔍 Details

 In plain Gradle, using version catalog in `buildSrc/build.gradle.kts` would require manually registering it in the `buildSrc/settings.gradle.kts`.
-After applying `typesafe-conventions`, you don't need the above configuration - it works out-of-the-box.
+After applying `typesafe-conventions`, you don't need the above configuration — it works out-of-the-box.

-# Other config tips
+# Less common use cases

 ## Custom version catalogs